Mary Gillies: Later life

-Mary's final move, in the early 1860s, was to 25 Church Row, Hampstead where she lived with Margaret and for some years they also shared the house with Charles Lewes, son of George Lewes the lover of George Eliot, and his wife Gertrude, Southwood Smith's granddaughter.
-Mary and Margaret worshipped at the Unitarian Chapel, Rosslyn Hill.
+Mary's final move, in the early 1860s, was to 25 Church Row, Hampstead, where she lived with Margaret, and for some years, Charles Lewes, the son of George Lewes, and his wife Gertrude, Southwood Smith's granddaughter.
+Mary and Margaret worshipped at the Rosslyn Hill Unitarian Chapel.

 Mary died on 20 July 1870 and is buried in the dissenters' section of the western side of Highgate Cemetery.
 In the grave she is interred with an 1866 stillborn baby of Charles & Gertrude Lewes and also with Catherine, the widow of Richard Hengist Horne, who died in 1893.
 In the adjoining grave rests Caroline Southwood Hill (buried on 3 January 1903), Southwood Smith's daughter and mother of the social reformers Miranda Hill and Octavia Hill, the latter of whom jointly founded the National Trust.
-Margaret died in Crockham Hill, Kent in 1887 and, although not buried with Mary in Highgate, is memorialised on Mary's grave.
+Margaret died in Crockham Hill, Kent, in 1887 and, although not buried with Mary in Highgate, is memorialised on Mary's grave.